 You may be drawn to the idea of a ‘big reveal’ on client projects, but these can lead to unpleasant surprises, cautions freelance designer James Stiff.
-Clear communication throughout the design process will help keep things running smoothly.
+Clear communication throughout the design process will help keep things running smoothly (shared access to cloud storage is one way to do this easily).
 “Manage expectations and keep stakeholders actively engaged in the design process,” he says.
 “When presenting designs, remind stakeholders of the problem that they aim to solve.”

 Stiff also stresses the importance of backing this up with a contract or statement of work.
 Alternatively, if you’re in-house, make sure you have a brief (even if you write it yourself).

 When product designer and developer Catt Small was studying, most of her classes focused on aesthetics.
 However, in the real world you also need to consider usability.

 “By thinking about the people who will use the experience, understanding them deeply and considering their stories, I have become a much better designer,” she explains.
 “My favourite thing to do is create scenarios that help me understand when people would use my designs.
 This not only helps me identify potential pain points but also helps me communicate better with collaborators.”

 No one wants to be ripped off, but designer and developer Diana Lopez discovered that pricing your services too low can also be damaging to your business, and repel good clients.

 “They can’t have confidence in you if you don’t have confidence in yourself,” she explains.
 “Too-low rates can severely affect your business and you can end up feeling frazzled at the end of every month, from overwork and empty pockets.”